 Sparkling Cucumber Mint Tonic

-Crisp, clean and refreshing, this mocktail is a great way to hydrate while dancing the night away.
+Crisp, clean and refreshing, this alcohol-free cocktail is a great way to hydrate while dancing the night away.

 6 fresh mint leaves

 - Combine the mint leaves, lime juice, cucumber juice, and 2 cucumber slices in a cocktail shaker.
 Gently muddle to combine flavors.
 Add the remaining cucumber slices to the shaker, fill with ice and shake vigorously.